Consultation with Student Counseling Services | How to Refer Students | Additional Ways to Help

-Faculty, staff, parents, and concerned others may consult with Student Counseling
+Faculty, staff, parents, and concerned others may consult with Counseling Center staff

-Services if they believe a student is in distress and they are uncertain how to help.
+if they believe a student is in distress and they are uncertain how to help.
+If you

-If you have concerns about a student's emotional functioning or behavior, including
+have concerns about a student's emotional functioning or behavior, including alcohol

-well-being, we encourage you to speak with a Student Counseling Services (SCS) professional
+well-being, we encourage you to speak with a Counseling Center professional staff

 and ask to speak with the counselor on-call.
 The on-call counselor will ask for specific